webiny/docs.webiny.com/docs/webiny-apps/security/development/app/components/secure-route.md

 The `SecureRoute` component prevents rendering of a route if a user doesn't possess required security scopes.

+> To learn more about scopes, click [here](http://localhost:3000/docs/webiny-apps/security/development/api/scopes).

 The following example shows how to use the `SecureRoute` component in order to prevent users from accessing a route if they don't possess the `library:books:get` security scope:

 ```js